 SALA runs throughout the month of August annually, so 1—31 August every year.

 If you would like to hold a physical exhibition in SALA, you will need to find a venue to host the exhibition.
-We recommend that you approach any venues that might be appropriate for hosting your work to see if they might be interested, and you can also view a list of venues seeking artists for SALA 2021 on the SALA Artist & Venue Finder.
+We recommend that you approach any venues that are appropriate for hosting your work to see if they are interested, and you can also view a list of venues seeking artists for SALA 2021 on the SALA Artist & Venue Finder.
 You can also create an artist profile on this platform to help venues to find you.
 Approaching a venue that might align with your kind of artwork can work really well too (eg, a petshop for animal portraits).
 Bear in mind that physical exhibitions must comply with current State Government restrictions.

 Online exhibitions need to be hosted independently, just like a physical exhibition does.
 The SALA program acts as a directory, not a host site.